-From 2002-2005 Mr. Kim was the director of The Asia Foundation’s 50th anniversary project, an effort developed to recognize the distinctive history and impact of the Foundation’s programming, increase the Foundation’s visibility and profile, and position the Foundation for new opportunities and directions.
+From 2002-2005 Kim was the director of The Asia Foundation’s 50th anniversary project, an effort developed to recognize the distinctive history and impact of the Foundation’s programming, increase the Foundation’s visibility and profile, and position the Foundation for new opportunities and directions.
 In previous leadership positions he has served as senior director for communications and marketing at Special Olympics International; chief of staff of the Robert F. Kennedy Memorial; and executive director of the Korea Society’s Washington office.
-He has worked with Save he Children in Korea, and as a VISTA Volunteer at the Western Massachusetts Food Bank.
+He has worked with Save the Children in Korea, and as a VISTA Volunteer at the Western Massachusetts Food Bank.

-As a journalist Mr. Kim has published numerous articles in publications including Scholastic News, Asiam, Transpacific, and Current.
-He has served as the Washington, D.C. correspondent of the Korea Daily, as well as assistant newsdesk editor at TIME magazine.
+As a journalist, David Kim has published numerous articles in publications including Scholastic News, Asiam, Transpacific, and Current.
+He served as the Washington, D.C. correspondent of the Korea Daily, as well as assistant newsdesk editor at TIME magazine.
 His service and contribution to the leadership and governance of numerous community organizations have included: the Community and Friends Board of the John F. Kennedy Center for the Performing Arts; the Board of Directors of the Cultural Alliance of Greater Washington; the Washington, DC Advisory Committee to the U.S. Commission on Civil Rights; the Board of Directors of the Committee for Human Rights in North Korea; and, the Board of Directors of the International Student Conferences.
 He is a member of both the Asian Americans/Pacific Islanders in Philanthropy and the Asian American Journalists Association.

 Phone: (202) 588-9420